Envoy-products/Envoy-Products/README.md

 **Administrator access** allows one to do all a member can, plus:
 * Ability to set the status of an article or product posted by a member to "pending", "approved", or "featured"
 * Ability to edit or delete articles or products post be a member.

+## Future Development
+Upcoming features:
+* Add retailers to single product view page
+* Collect region information from users and filter their view of Retailers to ones that serve their region
+* Allow users to add categories and retailers when they add a product
+* Allow admins to delete comments/reviews from all users and to suspend users

 ## Screenshot
 ![screenshot](./public/images/envoy-screenshot-homepage.jpg)